niranjansy/OS_Simulator/README.md

 ## Directions of Use

-* To enter into the home page of this simulator, open the `home.html` file within the `home` folder.
+* To enter into the home page of this simulator, open the `index.html` file in the main folder.
 * To simulate the above mentioned algorithms, scroll down the home page and click on the button corresponding to the desired algorithm.
 * The `Concepts` tab on the navigation bar has a dropdown list of the above algorithms, which lead to pages containing the theoretical explanations of each algorithm.
 * The `About` tab on the navigation bar contains information about the developers of this application.